planety/Prologue/docs/deployment.md

 Because `musl` and `glibc` are different, compiling your application to link with them also differs.

-### On bitnami/mindeb
+### On bitnami/minideb
-bitnami/minideb is basically a debian image, reduced to the minimum.
+bitnami/minideb is basically a Debian image, reduced to the minimum.

 Since it is based on debian, it uses `gnu c library` (glibc), which is the main advantage of this image.